-- It is also important to remember that outside consultants only advise the Hospital.
-The final decision on billing questions rests with the Hospital, its employees, and professional staff. - Defined as billing separately for services that should be billed as a single service.
+2 It is also important to remember that outside consultants only advise the Hospital.
+The final decision on billing questions rests with the Hospital, its employees, and professional staff.

-Massachusetts has a state False Claims Law (M.G.L. c.
+4 Massachusetts has a state False Claims Law (M.G.L. c.
 12, §§ 5A-5O) that is similar to the federal False Claims Act and that applies to any claim submitted to the Commonwealth.